The Widom line in the Ising model on a decorated bilayer lattice: Thermodynamics

 where $C_{\mathrm{dec.}}$ is not exactly equal to the derivative of $S_{\mathrm{dec.}}$, but is chosen to avoid most of the non-physical discontinuities.
 The term $2C_0$ is obtained by taking the second derivative of the free energy of the square lattice Ising model, \Cref{sq_lattice_free_energy}, and then evaluating this at the scaled temperatures $T_c^{(0)}(T / T_c)$.
 With this, we are able to study the behaviour as we traverse the phase diagram.

 We begin with the curves shown in \Cref{fig:spec_heat}.
 The first curve, for $J_\Delta = 1.5$, shows a peak corresponding to the second order transition, but also a low temperature ``kink" which is a numerical artefact of the discontinuity as $J_\perp$ changes sign.
 The curve for $J_\Delta = 1.7$ features two sharp peaks, one of which can be identified as a second order phase transition, whilst the other occurs where $J_\perp =0$.
 One might expect that this is another numerical artefact, however, the finite width of this peak leads us to suggest that, in combination with the long correlation length near this point, we are in essence seeing some signs of the Widom line.
 In a similar vein, we chose $J_\Delta = 1.9$ to more directly probe this Widom line.
 For this choice of $J_\Delta$, there is no crossing of the first order line, yet we still observe an additional peak in the vicinity of $J_\perp$ changing sign.
 Indeed, it is in the vicinity of this change of sign that we see this peak; one can observe there is again a ``kink" where $J_\perp$ goes to zero that does not align with the observed peak in the specific heat.
 This is, in a way, not surprising.
 Even at the level of the one-dimensional ``Toblerone model" the change of sign of $J_\perp$ did not always align with the observed ``pseudo-transition" - particularly for intermediate or large values of $|J_\Delta - J_R|$ \cite{chapman2024bifurcation}.
 This is ultimately due to the behaviour of the correlation length as a function of temperature; which through our approximation depends on the singular $T_c$ scaling relation in \Cref{Tc_scaling_mc}.
-For completeness, we plot the locations of these ``observed peaks" in \Cref{fig:phase_diagram} with the ``+" symbols for some additional values of $J_\Delta$.
-This shows the deviation away from the change of sign of $J_\perp$ from what is likely a maximum in the correlation length.